mema82/TheAftermath/README.md

 ### The Goal

-I am just looking to get a feel for the differences between each of the above mentioned frameworks by practicing with a simple TODO project.
+I am just looking to get a feel for the differences between each of the above mentioned frameworks by practicing with a simple Todo project.

 ### The Reason